The Elements of Poor Moral Character and the Solutions Provided by Islam I

 He who has in his heart the weight of a mustard seed of pride shall not enter Paradise.”
 A person (amongst his hearers) said: “Verily a person loves that his dress should be fine, and his shoes should be fine!”
 He (the Holy Prophet) remarked: “Verily, Allah is Graceful, and He loves Grace.
 Pride is disdaining the truth (out of self-conceit) and contempt for the people.[3]

-Torture is a solemn and morally reprehensible act, and it is a violation of human rights.
-It is an extremely cruel and inhumane way of treating individuals, and it can cause severe physical and psychological harm.
-Torture is also unreliable as a means of extracting information, as people will often say anything to stop the pain, regardless of whether it is true or not.
-I strongly believe that no justification exists to use torture, and it should be condemned in all circumstances.
+Torture is a severe violation of human rights and is ethically unjustifiable.
+It is an extremely cruel and inhuman form of treatment that can cause profound physical and psychological harm.
+Furthermore, torture is an ineffective means of gathering information, as victims may provide false statements just to end their agony, regardless of the truth.
+I am resolutely opposed to the use of torture, and it should be condemned universally in all circumstances.

-Torture is a severe human rights violation and is morally and legally wrong.
-It is a form of cruel, inhumane, and degrading treatment that is intended to cause severe physical and psychological pain.
-The use of torture is also prohibited under international law.
-Torture should never be used as a means of obtaining information or punishment, as it is not only morally repugnant but also unreliable and counterproductive.
+Torture is a serious human rights violation and is indefensible on moral and legal grounds.
+It is a form of cruel, inhuman, and degrading treatment aimed at causing intense physical and psychological pain.
+Moreover, international law clearly forbids torture.
+It should never be used to obtain information or as a means of punishment, as it is ethically reprehensible, unreliable, and counterproductive.

 The Qur’ân says: